 What does "Unknown Artists" mean?

 When you import artists from an external service like Apple Music or Spotify, all MusicButler knows is their name.
-When MusicButler isn't sure about the artist it should add to your account, it will add them to the pending artists area - where you'll be able to tell it who exactly you want to follow.
+When MusicButler isn't sure about the artist it should add to your account, it will add them to the unknown artists area - where you'll be able to tell it who exactly you want to follow.
 The artist will be remembered the next time MusicButler encounters them and won't be re-added to the "unknown artists" list.

 Does MusicButler sync with music services automatically?